Dariali Hydropower Plant: Funding

-Total cost of the project was $123 million, fairly close from the initially-planned $120 million, 23% of which correspond to the state contribution.
+Total cost of the project was $123 million, fairly close to the initially planned $120 million, 23% of which correspond to the state contribution.

 The agreement on construction was signed between the Government of Georgia and the company Dariali Energy JSC on May 19, 2011.
 Before EBRD loan approval the company had actively used the domestic (more expensive) resource to boost the project development as much as possible.
 The company is supported by a top European project engineering conglomerate (Landsvirkjun Power & Verkis) (Iceland) which provides the project's engineering supervision and preparation and implementation of the construction project.
 Construction and electromechanical contracts have been executed according to FIDIC standards, which makes the employer-contractor relationship the most transparent and effective.

 In August 2014, the company Dariali Energy JSC and European Bank for Reconstruction and Development signed loan agreement for up to US 80 million for the financing of the development, construction and operation of Dariali HPP, which comprises the first project financing and first successful public-private partnership project in energy sector of Georgia.
 This project is one of the first energy projects in Georgia to rely on limited recourse to the Sponsors and, under an A/B loan syndication structure, could provide a demonstration of new financing methods to other project developers in the market.
 EMEA Finance's Project Finance Awards 2014 awarded Dariali Energy JSC for the Best water project in Central and Eastern Europe.